AdriQD/multiclass-classification-dephasing-channel/README.md

 Necessary dependance for virtual environment are: qutip, keras, msmath.

-The data generation code run made use of the python multiprocess library for parallel computation.
+The data generation code makes use of the python multiprocess library for parallel computation.